ckb-next/ckb-next/DAEMON.md

 Additionally, multiple commands may be combined into one, for instance:
 - `rgb ffffff esc:ff0000 w,a,s,d:0000ff` sets the Esc key red, the WASD keys blue, and the rest of the keyboard white (note the lack of a key name before `ffffff`, implying the whole keyboard is to be set).

 By default, the controller runs at 60FPS, meaning that attempts to animate the LEDs faster than that will be ignored.
 The keyboard's internal LED controller runs at 60Hz, so this should be a sensible maximum.
-If you wish to set it lower, you can start `ckb-daemon` with the `--fps=<rate>` option.
-You can also issue `fps <rate>` to `/dev/input/ckb0/cmd` after starting the daemon.
+If you wish to set it lower, start `ckb-daemon` with the `--fps=<rate>` option.
+You may also issue `fps <rate>` to `/dev/input/ckb0/cmd` after starting the daemon.
 Note that the FPS is global and cannot be set on a per-keyboard basis.

 Indicators
 ----------